 Our Bible Study led by Bean is open to all who wish to discover who God, His Son Jesus Christ, and the Holy Spirit are, and what it means to be in relationship with them.
 Whether they've never heard of the Trinity or were raised by nuns, this gathering accepts our guests where they are in their journey.
 Those who participate on a regular basis receive their own NIV Bible with jumbo print and red letter text.

-Bill the Bike Man and his buddy Archie run our onsite Bike Shop.
+Bill the Bike Man and his comrades Archie and Rod run our onsite Bike Shop.
 Together, they've dovetailed their passion for bicycles and for sharing the Gospel into an amazing ministry that provides donated bikes that they refurbish and present as reliable transportation to those on a long waiting list.
 They also make repairs and tune the bikes they gift.
-In the two years since the Bike Shop began, over 80 bikes have been gifted!
+In the two years since the Bike Shop began, over 103 bikes have been gifted!

 Guest birthdays on the last Saturday of every month.
 Kathie the Cupcake Lady bakes delicious cupcakes and distributes them to everyone whose birthday was in the current month.
 For many, this is the only time their birthday is acknowledged.
 Especially if they're homeless.